Foundations of regular variation on topological spaces: Random closed sets

 be the half-space with $\xi$ on its boundary and the inner normal $\xi$.
 The regular variation property of $X$ on the ideal $\fF^0$ follows from the continuous mapping theorem.
 Alternatively, we can apply Proposition~\ref{prop:FK}.
+Let $K$ be a compact set.
+Then

-Then $\ttau(X)=\|\xi\|$ and Theorem~\ref{thr:polar-decomp-4} implies that, as $t\to\infty$,
+so we assume without loss of generality that $K$ contains the origin.
+Next, $\ttau(X)=\|\xi\|$, and Theorem~\ref{thr:polar-decomp-4} implies that, as $t\to\infty$,